Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Proposed QCirc Scheduling methods

 where $T_{j_1 j_2}$ is the latency parameter, i.e., average time required to establish entanglement, associated with a remote gate between ${\rm QPU}_{j_1}$ and ${\rm QPU}_{j_2}$, and $F_{j_1 j_2}$ is the fidelity parameter associated with remote entanglement generation for the QPU pair.
 The term $(w_m T_{j_1 j_2}) / T_{\rm dec}$ captures the relative decoherence impact, where larger circuits (\(w_m\)) and longer communication delays (\(T_{j_1 j_2}\)) increase decoherence relative to the characteristic decoherence parameter \(T_{\rm dec}\).
 The parameters $\omega_0$ and $\omega_1$ are constant weights that reflect the relative importance of decoherence‑induced errors versus fidelity loss from entanglement generation; unless otherwise stated, we set $\omega_0 = \omega_1$.

-To incorporate circuit structure and connectivity patterns into our MILP objective, we introduce a partitioning cost coefficient $\nu_{mk}$, which estimates the remote-gate overhead and thereby enables circuit-structure-aware resource allocation.
+To incorporate circuit structure and connectivity patterns into our MILP objective, we introduce a partitioning cost coefficient $\nu_{mk}$, {which captures the structural overhead induced by distributing \(\text{QCirc}_m\) across $k$ QPUs} and thereby enables circuit-structure-aware resource allocation.
 Each quantum circuit is represented as a weighted undirected graph, where nodes correspond to qubits and edges correspond to two-qubit gates.
 The weight of each edge is given by the number of occurrences of gates between the respective qubit pair.
 Based on this representation, $\nu_{mk}$ is defined as the estimated graph cut size under $k$-way partitioning (with partitions of equal or nearly equal size).
 Although many distinct $k$-partitions are possible, adopting a standard balanced $k$-partition is sufficient to capture a circuit’s connectivity level and its tendency to generate costly remote gates, while avoiding extra complexity.

 To efficiently obtain $\nu_{mk}$ for different circuits without performing explicit graph partitioning, we propose an estimation method based on a linear regression model trained on three structural graph features: weighted density, algebraic connectivity, and coefficient of variance.
 This regression provides a lightweight estimate of cut size across circuit types, thereby making $\nu_{mk}$ tractable to compute in our MILP formulation.
 The three features are defined as follows: